kiavashp/kiavashp.github.io/docs/_words/morning-after.md

 I wait for you, silence pursues the thought of what we didn’t do

-the reckless in the open space control of what we didn’t waste
+The reckless in the open space;
+control of what we didn’t waste

 I’m thankful for our current place